Nilsu11/OmniClock/README.md

 TODOs:
 -----------------

-1.make sound play, when alarm or timer is fired
+1.make sound play and notification post, when timer is fired or started

 2.update libs

-3.better designs(don't long press to get to alarm time
+3.better and more intuitive designs(don't long press to get to alarm time)

-4.Material You
+4.Material You(Monet colors will do)

 already Done:
 -----------------